 Petition for a special meeting

-Special meetings are different in that they are not scheduled.
+Special meetings are different in that they are not planned.
 They are called to handle a specific issue or problem that cannot wait for a regularly scheduled meeting.
 Special meetings have special rules, and it’s important that the board follow those rules closely.

 Board members can call for a special meeting, but homeowners may also petition for them via a written request.
 The request must be submitted in writing.
-The HOA’s bylaws should have the requirements–such as the number or percentage of owner signatures needed for the petition to be considered–that must be followed in order for a special meeting to take place.
+The HOA’s bylaws should have the requirements – such as the number or percentage of owner signatures needed for the petition to be considered – that must be followed in order for a special meeting to take place.
 If all requirements are met, the board must hold the meeting.

 Special meetings are organized to deal with one issue.
 Other issues that may arise during this meeting cannot be addressed at that time.
 So, if a meeting is called to talk about an emergency repair, members cannot vote on that issue during the same meeting.